gatewayd-io/docs/docs/getting-started/welcome.md

 - **SQL injection detection and prevention** (WIP)

-    The `gatewayd-plugin-sql-idp` is an enterprise plugin that uses a machine-learning model trained with lots of SQL injection attack patterns.
+    The `gatewayd-plugin-sql-ids-ips` is an enterprise plugin that uses a deep-learning model trained with lots of SQL injection attack patterns.
 It can detect SQL injection attacks and take immediate and preventive actions to stop attackers from compromising your database and your precious data.

 These are just a few examples and the list is not exhaustive, as new plugins are constantly developed.